50 Cheap Foods to Fill Your Fridge (Without Emptying Your Wallet)

 If you’re feeling ambitious, buy extra to slice and freeze, or can them.
 Canned fruit is great to bring freshness to the winter months.
 You can also make freezer jam, we do this every year with strawberries.

-• The only certified food grade stainless steel canning kit in the market: The only type of stainless steel that is Corrosion resistant offering durability and added protection in the long term that prevents any damage or change of taste when dealing with high acidity food and greater tolerance of extreme temperature such as boiling water in canner pressure cooker for canning, canning pot or all american pressure canner & electric canners for pressure canning as well as greater durability for canning
+- Food grade stainless steel canning kit in the market: This is the type of stainless steel that is corrosion resistant offering durability and added protection in the long term that prevents any damage or change of taste when dealing with high acidity food and greater tolerance of extreme temperature such as boiling water in canner pressure cooker for canning, canning pot or all american pressure canner & electric canners for pressure canning as well as greater durability for canning.

 46. Sweet potatoes